Voldrix/Fail1Ban/README.md

 ```

 ## Build
-Set whitelist IP macros for server and admin client to prevent lockout.\
+Set whitelist IP macros for server and admin client in `config.h` to prevent lockout.\
 `make` will build the kernel module and the log parser (`make mod` + `make log`). `make cf` for Cloudflare version.\
 Install the kernel module with `modprobe ./fail1ban_mod.ko`\
 Run the parser daemon `./fail1ban_log` before restarting nginx and rsyslog.